atakan-topaloglu/Istanbul-Water-Works/README.md

 After lots of data cleaning and data wrangling, I transformed data into its current state.

 I incorporated drill-down, drill-through functionalities and used custom measures extensively to enable viewers that are particularly interested to engage in the details.

+Please right click the relevant district on the graph in the third page and click drill-down to see details.

 ## Related - Full Experience on the Web